discord-openapi-clients/go/docs/BasicMessageResponseComponentsInner.md

 `func (o *BasicMessageResponseComponentsInner) UnsetChannelTypes()`

 UnsetChannelTypes ensures that no value is present for ChannelTypes, not even an explicit nil
+### GetDefaultValues

+`func (o *BasicMessageResponseComponentsInner) GetDefaultValues() []UserSelectDefaultValueResponse`

+GetDefaultValues returns the DefaultValues field if non-nil, zero value otherwise.

+### GetDefaultValuesOk

+`func (o *BasicMessageResponseComponentsInner) GetDefaultValuesOk() (*[]UserSelectDefaultValueResponse, bool)`

+GetDefaultValuesOk returns a tuple with the DefaultValues field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultValues

+`func (o *BasicMessageResponseComponentsInner) SetDefaultValues(v []UserSelectDefaultValueResponse)`

+SetDefaultValues sets DefaultValues field to given value.

+### HasDefaultValues

+`func (o *BasicMessageResponseComponentsInner) HasDefaultValues() bool`

+HasDefaultValues returns a boolean if a field has been set.

+### SetDefaultValuesNil

+`func (o *BasicMessageResponseComponentsInner) SetDefaultValuesNil(b bool)`

+ SetDefaultValuesNil sets the value for DefaultValues to be an explicit nil

+### UnsetDefaultValues
+`func (o *BasicMessageResponseComponentsInner) UnsetDefaultValues()`

+UnsetDefaultValues ensures that no value is present for DefaultValues, not even an explicit nil
 ### GetValue

 `func (o *BasicMessageResponseComponentsInner) GetValue() string`